sunakawa-riho/practice/README.md

 # practice
-This is workspace for test.
+This is workspace for practice.